Nordic countries: Literature

 Nordic countries have produced important and influential literature.
 Henrik Ibsen, a Norwegian playwright, was largely responsible for the popularity of modern realistic drama in Europe, with plays like The Wild Duck and A Doll's House.
 His contemporary, Swedish novelist and playwright August Strindberg, was a forerunner of experimental forms such as expressionism, symbolism and surrealism.
 Nobel prizes for literature have been awarded to Selma Lagerlöf, Verner von Heidenstam, Karl Adolph Gjellerup, Henrik Pontoppidan, Knut Hamsun, Sigrid Undset, Erik Axel Karlfeldt, Frans Eemil Sillanpää, Johannes Vilhelm Jensen, Pär Lagerkvist, Halldór Laxness, Nelly Sachs, Eyvind Johnson, Harry Martinson and Tomas Tranströmer.
 World-famous Nordic children's book writers include Hans Christian Andersen, Tove Jansson and Astrid Lindgren.

 Since 1962, the Nordic Council has awarded a literature prize once a year for a work of fiction written in one of the Nordic languages.
-Since its establishment, the prize has been won by 15 Swedish, 10 Danish, 10 Norwegian, 8 Finnish, 7 Icelandic, 2 Faroe and 1 Sami writers.
+Since its establishment, the prize has been won by fifteen Swedish, ten Danish, ten Norwegian, eight Finnish, seven Icelandic, two Faroe and one Sami writers.

 Nordic libraries function as information centres with a wide variety of services and access to all kinds of printed and electronic media.
 In the last twenty years, there has been an overall decline in stock and lending of books in public libraries.
 Despite the general decline in stock and loans, most of the Nordic countries have had an increase in the lending of other media than books.
-Since 2000, the stock of other media has increased between 30 and 85 per cent in the Nordic countries.
+Since 2000, the stock of other media has increased between 30 and 85 per cent.
 The lending of books has at the same time decreased in all Nordic countries, a decline between 10 and 20 per cent.

 Art

 National symbols

 The Nordic countries, including the autonomous territories of the Faroe Islands and Åland, have a similar flag design, all based on the Dannebrog, the Danish flag.
 They display an off-centre cross with the intersection closer to the hoist – the "Nordic cross" or "Scandinavian cross"– however each has a different aspect ratio.
-Greenland and Sápmi have adopted flags without the Nordic cross, but they both feature a circle which is placed off-centre, similar to the cross.
+Greenland and Sápmi have adopted flags without the Nordic cross, but they both feature a circle similarly placed off-centre representing the sun setting on the horizon.